 "A woodcutter, ey?"
 Killian eyed Eugene from top to bottom with skepticism in his voice.
 "Well no matter, Eugene, I need you to return to the village and tell them not to leave their homes.
 It's not safe - Hold that thought."
 Just as quickly as he stood up, he swiftly turned around and made his way towards the forest where four goblins had emerged from the trees.
-The goblins good six feet tall, the goblins were all ridiculously buff and wore simple leather armor with stone swords in hand.
+The goblins were as imposing as they were ugly.
+Standing at a from the prim and proper image he had grown up good six feet tall, the goblins were all ridiculously buff and wore simple leather armor with stone swords in hand.